Iowa-class battleship: Armament

 Owing to the original 1938 design of the battleships, the Tomahawk missiles could not be fitted to the Iowa class unless the battleships were rebuilt in such a way as to accommodate the missile mounts that would be needed to store and launch the Tomahawks.
 This realization prompted the removal of the anti-aircraft guns previously installed on the Iowas and the removal of four of each of the battleships' ten 5-inch/38 DP mounts.
 The mid and aft end of the battleships were then rebuilt to accommodate the missile launchers.
-At one point, the NATO Sea Sparrow was to be installed on the reactivated battleships; however, it was determined that the system could not withstand the overpressure effects of firing the main battery.
-To supplement the anti-aircraft capabilities of the Iowas, five FIM-92 Stinger surface-to-air missile firing positions were installed.
+Owing to the overpressure effects of the main battery, caution zones were implemented for the second and third turrets to prevent accidental destruction of the new equipment.
+This similarly scuppered plans to install the NATO Sea Sparrow system on the ships.
+To compensate for this, five FIM-92 Stinger surface-to-air missile firing positions were installed.
 These secured the shoulder-launched weapons and their rounds for ready use by the crew.